imraan1901/22C/README.md

 O(n<sup>3</sup>)

 ## How to use in Linux Terminal
-Make sure your [inputFile].csv is in the main folder.
+Make sure your [inputFile].csv is in the same folder as main.

 ./main [inputFile].csv [outputFile].csv